p4lang/PI/proto/docs/p4runtime.md

 ### Config

-`ForwardingPipelineConfig.p4_device_config`: Handling of this message and its existance or non-existance is target-dependent.
+`ForwardingPipelineConfig.p4_device_config`: Handling of this message and its existence or non-existence is target-dependent.

 ## Sub-byte bit location